Lost-Outpost/sovngarde/README.md

 # Installation

-Installation is handled through [Wabbajack](https://www.wabbajack.org/#/) with a one-click install of the modlist.
+Installation is handled through [Wabbajack](https://www.wabbajack.org/#/) with a one-click install of the Modlist.
 There are some pre-installation steps which must be followed for first time users so please pay attention to those.

 ## Pre-Installation